-I have been afforded the opportunity to learn & work within many fields of the realm of DESIGN creating a diverse yet solid foundation.
+I have been afforded the opportunity to learn & work within many fields of the realm of design creating a diverse yet solid foundation.
 I am most passionate about design that connects to nature & embodies a dimension of social awareness to environmental repercussions.
-I am actively seeking a position within the realm of architecture and design.

 Dimensional Innovations, Overland Park, KS, Designer

 Dimensional Innovations (DI) is a group of Designers, Makers and Innovators working together to create world-class experiences, places, and products.
 My responsibilities include working with the client, design team, engineering team, project management and fabrication team from start to finish to accomplish project goals efficiently and effectively.
 Depending on the venue, our design team will first acquire Revit models or AutoCAD drawings of the existing structure.
 After gaining a deep understanding of the client’s goals and the space, we begin to establish a concept.
 During concept creation, the design team works closely with the client to achieve the desired aesthetic and experiential ‘feel’ while also incorporating materials and finishes that align with the design goals.

 The design team will initially submit concept sketches and discovery imagery to begin the process.
 Next, design will refine initial sketches and translate provided models or drawings to elevation drawings and renderings using Adobe products, giving a scale to these with a dimensioning plug-in, CAD Tools.
 Once we have established a finalized schematic concept, we push into the construction documentation phase.
 Here, design is responsible for detailing and finalizing materiality, documenting all dimensionality, construction processes, and ensuring that we have site verified all unknown information from the provided drawings.